Why I Would Never Go Back On The Oral Contraceptive Pill

 4. Is it time to reevaluate your choice and explore alternatives?

-These are big questions, but they’re worth asking.
-Your health is your own, and you deserve to feel confident in the choices you make.
+These are big questions, but they’re worth asking as your health is your own, and you deserve to feel confident in the choices you make.

 With love and balance, my Friends x